StabiBerlin/ocrd_butler/README.rst

 Features
 --------

-REST API to define chains of processors and run tasks with it in the OCR-D ecosystem.
+REST API to define workflows of processors and run tasks with it in the OCR-D ecosystem.

 Hints